Home » Drilling Problems » Lost Circulation Material In Drilling

 3. Take care when using coarser grades of LCM to avoid any risk of plugging the down-hole tools.

-4. At last, remember LCM pills in the production zone should be formulated with sized Calcium Carbonate bridging particles in order to minimize formation damage.
+4. At last, remember to formulate LCM pills in the production zone with sized Calcium Carbonate bridging particles to minimize formation damage.